izm51/p5.audio-picker/README.md

 })
 ```
 - Create buttons that displays each label of audio sources.
-- When pressed the button, start audioIn with the audio source.
+- When pressed the button, setSource at the index of that button and removeButtons.
 - Param: {Function} onPressed()
 - Return Buttons